-LOS: Individuals Admitted Previously and Discharged w/in Quarter Region Individual Type of Admission Total LOS (Days) 4 Person 1 Crisis stabilization 9 days
+LOS: Individuals Admitted Previously and Discharged w/in Quarter Region Individual Type of Admission Total LOS (Days) 4 Person 1 Crisis stabilization 53 days

 The graph below provides information regarding CTH capacity.
 Please note that waitlist days are not consecutive.
 This number reflects the cumulative number of days across the quarter when a bed was not available when requested for an appropriate admission to the CTH.
 The information provided in the graph includes both the number of days when the two CTHs were at capacity in the quarter and how many of the beds were utilized.
-The bed utilization rate for the Crisis Therapeutic Homes ranged from 14% to 41% this quarter.
+The bed utilization rate for the Crisis Therapeutic Homes ranged from 28% to 36% this quarter.
 Both homes will be able to serve 6 individuals each upon being fully licensed.
-It should be noted that during the quarter the home in Region II was licensed for 2 beds from 7/1/2020 through 8/3/2020, and from 8/4/2020 for the remainder of the quarter was licensed for and operated at a 4 bed capacity.
-The home in Region IV remains licensed for 6 beds; however, during the quarter, this home had to cease all admissions for the entire month of August and reopened on 9/1/2020 (through the remainder of the quarter) with a 2 bed capacity.
+It should be noted that during the quarter the home in Region II was licensed for 4 beds.
+The home in Region IV remains licensed for 6 beds; however, this home operated at a 3 bed capacity from 1/1/2021-2/28/2021, and then 4 bed capacity from 3/1/2021-3/31/2021.
 The Region IV home experienced significant staffing shortages based on a combination of factors that led to temporary bed reduction in both adult and child CTHs during the quarter.

-Number of beds used out of beds available 122 out of 300 78 out of 552
+Number of beds used out of beds available 101 out of 360 197 out of 540